Now with less fire!note

 — Yakov Smirnoff

 .
-Located on the state's northern coast, it's often considered a Wretched Hive
+Located on the state's northeastern coast, it's often considered a Wretched Hive

 and a Place Worse Than Death

-, a joke that's been ongoing for years.
+, a joke that's been going for years.
 Recent polls and news articles only reinforce this image, as it was once rated the most miserable city in America

 .
 It was also the original Trope Namer